goformarty/goformarty.github.io/_posts/2017-6-22-Karma-Jasmine.md

 3. Make them pass
 4. Refactor
 5. Repeat
+&nbsp;

 ### Adding tests
 After installing Karma we are provided with a *test* directory - this is where we should put all our test specs.

-Let's start with the simplest hello world test to see Karma and Jasmin in action.
+Let's start with the simplest test to see Karma and Jasmin in action.
-1. Create hello.js in test folder
+1. Create hello.js in test folder.
 2. Make sure your test file - hello.js is included in Karma config file.
 You can open my.conf.js file and add test/hello.js or test/*.js or **/*.js etc.
 &nbsp;
 For example: